-Breathe Easier with CARTI’s Lung Cancer Screening Program
+Breathe Easier with CARTI’s Healthy Lung Screening Program

 In Arkansas, lung cancer is the leading cause of cancer death among both men and women.
-But now there is hope with the introduction of CARTI’s new Super Premium Low-Dose CT Scanner.
+But now there is hope with the introduction of CARTI’s new Low-Dose CT Scanner.

 The goal of lung cancer screening is to detect lung cancer at a very early stage — when it is more likely to be cured.
 Screening is appropriate for people who are at the greatest risk for developing lung cancer.